-For most backup operations, the mysqlbackup command connects to the MySQL server using the credentials supplied with the --user and --password options.
+The mysqlbackup command connects to the MySQL server using the credentials supplied with the -- user and --password options.
 The specified user needs certain privileges.
-You can either create a new user with a minimal set of privileges, or use an administrative account such as root.
+You can either create a new user with a limited set of privileges, or use an administrative account such as root.
 Here are the privileges required by mysqlbackup:

-- The minimum privileges for the MySQL user with which mysqlbackup connects to the server are: - RELOAD on all databases and tables. - CREATE, INSERT, DROP, and UPDATE on the tables mysql.backup_progress and mysql.backup_history, and also SELECT and ALTER on mysql.backup_history. - SUPER, to enable and disable logging, and to optimize locking in order to minimize disruption to database processing. - REPLICATION CLIENT, to retrieve the binary log position, which is stored with the backup. - PROCESS, to process DDL statements with the ALGORITHM = INPLACE clause. - SELECT ON performance_schema.replication_group_members, to know whether the server instance is part of a Group Replication setup and, if so, to gather information on the group members (required by release 4.1.2 and later).
+• The minimum privileges for the MySQL user with which mysqlbackup connects to the server include:

+- SELECT on all databases and tables, for table locks that protect the backups against inconsistency caused by parallel DDL operations. - BACKUP\ADMIN on all databases and tables. - RELOAD on all databases and tables. - SUPER, to enable and disable logging, and to optimize locking in order to minimize disruption to database processing. - REPLICATION CLIENT, to retrieve the binary log position, which is stored with the backup. - PROCESS, to process DDL statements with the ALGORITHM = INPLACE clause. - CREATE, INSERT, DROP, and UPDATE on the tables mysql.backup\progress and mysql.backup\history, and also SELECT and ALTER on mysql.backup\history.